hmcts/chart-ccd/README.md

 * data-store-api
 * user-profile-api
 * definition-store-api
+* api-gateway-web
 * case-management-web (optional, enabled with a flag)
 * admin-web (optional, enabled with a flag)
 * print-api (aka case-print-service which is optional, enabled with a flag)
+* case-activity (aka ccd-case-activity-api which is optinal, enabled with flag)
+* print-service (aka ccd-case-print-service which is optional, enabled with flag)

 We will take small PRs and small features to this chart but more complicated needs should be handled in your own chart.